simonguichandut/GR-FLD-PRE/README.md

     print(wind.Edot, wind.rs, wind.rph)

 ## Grid of models
 Use `IO.export_grid(dir)`, where dir is the target directory (default "./").
-Produces a table with values for Lbase at infinity, Mdot, Edot, rs, rph, rho_base, T_base, Teff.
-For envelopes, Mdot=0, Edot=Linf and rs=0.
+Produces a table with values for Lbase & Lphot at infinity, Mdot, Edot, rs, rph, rho_base, T_base, Teff.
+For envelopes, Mdot=0, Edot=Linf (same everywhere) and rs=0.